jdtsmith/speedrect/README.md

 - Exposes a useful command (`SPC`) to delete whitespace from the left rectangle boundary.
 - Column shift: slide the marked rectangle position left or right, 1 (hold shift) or 5 (meta-shift) columns at a time (or any number of columns, with a numerical prefix).
 - Two-way interaction with Calc: send sums or tables of data into calc, and yank processed matrix data back into the rectangle from the top of calc's stack.
+- Quickly add multiple cursors on each line of the current rectangle.
 - A useful help page (`?`).

 ## News